Wojciech Fangor: Return to Poland (1999-2015)

 In 1999, Wojciech Fangor returned to Poland where he continued to exhibit his work.
 While the artist continued to be celebrated in his home country, Fangor's recognition abroad had by then diminished.
 The Swiss collector and auctioneer Simon de Pury opined in 2015 that Fangor would have a "much higher" profile had he decided to remain in the U.S. The first monographic publication devoted to the artist's career, titled Wojciech Fangor.
 Malarz przestrzeni (Wojciech Fangor.
 Painter of Space) and edited by art historian Bozena Kowalska, was published in 2001.
 Two years later, a major retrospective exhibition of Fangor's oeuvre was held at the Center for Contemporary Art at Ujazdów Castle in Warsaw.
 In 2004, his paintings were included in a survey show titled Beyond Geometry: Experiments in Form, 1940s-1970s at the Los Angeles County Museum of Art (later traveling to Pérez Art Museum Miami), which brought together examples of "European and Latin American concrete art, Argentine Arte Madí-Brazilian Neo-Concretism, Kinetic and Op Art, Minimalism, and various forms of post-minimalism" and positioned Fangor's work within the context of global post-war tendencies in abstract art.
+In 2014, Wojciech Fangor received Jan Cybis Award.